ademirmarquesjunior/ICST-SENSORS_Super-Resolution/README.md

 - [How to cite](#how-to-cite)

-## Requirements
+## Installation

-This Python script requires a Python 3 environment and the following installed libraries as seen in the file requirements.txt
+This Python script requires a Python 3 environment and the following installed libraries as seen in the file requirements.txt.

 - [keras](https://keras.io/)
 - [Tensorflow](https://www.tensorflow.org/)